msupply-foundation/conforma-server/documentation/Query-Syntax.md

 }

 ```
-This secrets file is *not* included in any repo for security reasons, so you'll need to create it yourself.
+This secrets file is *not* included in any repo for security reasons, but can be found in Bitwarden "Sussol - IRIMS" folder.

 # Development